This information will help you learn how to find reliable health information on the Internet.

-Sometimes, friends or family members we trust might share health information online, but this information might not come from a reliable, trusted source or be based on scientific facts and evidence.
+Sometimes friends or family members we trust might share health information online.
+This information, however, may not come from a reliable, trusted source or be based on scientific facts and evidence.
 This is why it’s important to check where the information came from.
-Did it come from a reliable source or did it come from someone’s opinion on the topic?
-While people may have good intentions when they share opinions on the Internet, it’s important to base your health decisions around scientific and reliable information for your safety and the safety of the people around you.
+Did it come from a reliable source, or from someone’s opinion on the topic?
+People may have good intentions when they share opinions on the Internet.
+But it’s important to base your health decisions around scientific and reliable information for your safety and the safety of the people around you.

 Health Information at MSK